OpenIotNetwork/LoRa-gpstrack/README.md

  - altitude and
  - hdop

 as soon as a GPS fix is aquired.
 This data is sent continously using LMIC library.
 The device is powered by any source that fits to Arduino Uno.
 We use powerbanks for mobile phone charging.
-They run a sensor for weeks.
+They can run a sensor for weeks.

 We use this tracker to measure the range of the LoRaWAN Gateways in our network. **The application's output format is compatible for use with [TTNmapper](http://ttnmapper.org).**